Clubs and Organizations

 KEYETTES

-Moderators: Mrs. Friel (lfriel@bishopoconnell.org) and Mrs. Aubry (kaubry@bishopoconnell.org),
+Moderator: Mrs. Friel (lfriel@bishopoconnell.org)

 For membership each girl must show that she is able to donate time and energy and maintain at least a "C" average.
 This club is open to sophomores, juniors, and seniors.
 Application for membership is made in the spring for the following school year.